luisdelcid/ldc-functions/readme.txt

 `    }`
 `});`

-= Functions for themes =
+= For theme developers: =

-Create a new file named `ldc-functions.php` and add your custom code there or add the following code to the functions.php file:
+1. Create a new file named `ldc-functions.php` and add your custom code there.

+2. Add the following code to the functions.php file:

 `if(did_action('ldc_functions')){`
 `    'Add your custom code here...';`